 FAQ Frequently Asked Questions

 I'm regularly adding new batches of ceramics to my online shop, often weekly.
 I create everything by hand, one at a time, in small quantities.
-Certain items do sell out quickly, making it look like I am always sold out of many things.
-Items are restocked regularly - but please shop on the restock days to get the best selection since they are usually sold out by the next day.
+My shop updates do sell out quickly, sometimes within 5 minutes, after which everything will be sold out until the next shop update.
+Items are restocked regularly - but please shop right at the time of restock to get the best selection (and please remember to refresh the webpage if you don't see the pieces for sale).
 The best way to find out about restocks is to subscribe to my newsletter.
 The day before a shop update, I will send an email announcement with a preview of pieces being added.

 How do I find out about restocks or new items?